 How fitting....
 Source: T-3000 on Deviantart here

 Conclusions: In 2014 even with the ranting above I was willing to give this game a six or seven out of ten.
 Do I still feel that way now?
-Actually yes, while a playable title over all I still find it the worse modern Mario Kart entry that I quickly moved on from outside of absolute boredom.
+Actually yes, while a playable title over all I still find it the worse modern Mario Kart entry, and I quickly moved on from it outside of absolute boredom.
 With the lack of content, questionable design decisions, a kart customization that didn’t captivate me, stripped down game modes, and an overall soullessness in parts, I find it’s critical response overrated.
 Yes it was the top seller but so was the system it was on and it wasn't like there was much alternative.
 Mario Karts are one per system so it gets one go, take it or leave it.
 (Until Mario Kart 8 happened.)
-Plus the online really was nice and the streetpass I didn't talk about much was done okay.
+Plus the online really was nice and the streetpass I didn't talk about much was done okay which I'm sure was enough to satisfy some people, just not me.
 Lastly, it's pretty and people like good looking games.
 Being the worse modern game does that make it ‘bad’ or the worst in the series.
-In fact there are things MK7 does right that its successor MK8 did not so there is good to be found in parts.
+In fact there are things MK7 does right that its successor MK8 did not, so there is good to be found in parts.
 Overall it is worth visiting once if to experience what it has the first time, but for repeated play throughs I would consider other games...